 More Super Scandinavian Crime by Women:

-- The Hanne Wilhelmsen novels by Anne Holt.
-Hanne is a cranky lesbian police officer in Oslo.
-Well-written.
+- Heroine Hanne Wilhelmsen is a cranky lesbian police officer in Oslo who is constantly frustrated by the constraints of a shoestring budget and superiors who expect miracles.
 Start with The Blind Goddess.

 - In The Preacher, one of my favorites, 2 young girls have been missing since 1979.
 When another disappears, Detective Patrik Hedström must solve literary conundrums in a race to save her life.

 - Her debut novel, The Boy in the Suitcase, won an award for Best Danish Thriller of the Year.
 The MC, Nina Borg, is a Red Cross nurse, wife, and mother of two.
 She’s also a compulsive do-gooder who can’t say no when someone asks for help—even when she knows better.